Correlation

 Definition: Sample Cross-Covariance Matrix

 Note that in general \(K_{AB}\) is not square (unless \(n_1 = n_2\)) and not symmetric.
-In the special case \(A = B\), the cross-covariance reduces to the ordinary (sample) covariance matrix, sometimes called the auto-covariance matrix and denoted \(K_{AA}\), which is exactly the matrix \(S\) we studied in Part 6.
+In the special case \(A = B\), the cross-covariance reduces to the ordinary (sample) covariance matrix of \(\boldsymbol{X}\) — sometimes called the auto-covariance in the cross-covariance framing — which is exactly the matrix \(S\) introduced earlier.

 While cross-covariance quantifies how variables from two datasets co-vary, its magnitude depends on the scales of the variables involved.
 To obtain a scale-free measure, we turn to the correlation coefficient.